-Install smoke alarms inside and outside each bedroom and sleeping area.
+Install smoke alarms inside and outside each bedroom and sleeping area: in case of a fire

-Install alarms on every level of the home.
-Install alarms in the basement.
+Install alarms on every level of the home, including down in the basement.

 Large homes may need extra smoke alarms.